nmillin/uw_madison_omega/README.txt

 -Add MegaMenu Configuration to your Nav Menu(**Optional, only if you want a MegaMenu**)
       -Go to global/menu.css and comment out the default menu css (you will see notes on what to comment out).
+      -Go to the Theme settings and uncheck the Main menu.
       -Configuration > User Interface > Mega Menus -Click the Checkbox of the Menu you want to use -You will also have to Configure the Menu you checked (Main Menu)